gbmhunter/candy-calc/README.rst

 ========= ========== ============================================================================================================
 Version   Date       Comment
 ========= ========== ============================================================================================================
-v0.1.0.0  2013/11/11 Initial commit.
+v0.2.0.0  2013/11/12 Added more CSS to style the candy-calc tables.
+Centered all columns except the description column.
+Made the input box smaller.
+Made the table width a percentage of the parent element rather than a fixed pixel width. v0.1.0.0  2013/11/11 Initial commit.
 Repo currently only has CSS file and simple README, calculator engine has not been added yet.
 ========= ========== ============================================================================================================